 Finding the I in TEAM: Leadership Lessons From Some of the World’s Toughest Marathons

 Preparing for and completing a marathon is the perfect backdrop for examining the problems and challenges faced by today’s business leaders.
-While all certified marathons are the same distance, the dangers, terrain, altitude, and weather offer unique and varying challenges.
-However, you quickly learn that hills build character.
+While all certified marathons are the same distance,

 - The 3,600 steps of the Great Wall of China Marathon relate to a 3,600-task project schedule.

 - Dealing with predators on Kenya’s Lewa SafriCom Marathon course was like managing risks on international, multi-million dollar projects.